 Day 5 – Relax and Renew

 As the final days of my vacation were drawing near, I knew it was time to simply kick back and relax.
 While the Otsego Lake State Park may be a busy stretch of sand, there is plenty of room for everyone.
-I laid out my beach towel, turned on iTunes and just basked in the sunlight for most of the day.
+I laid out my beach towel and just basked in the sunlight for most of the day.
 Ahhh…bliss.